Statesboro, GA • Bulloch County

 How often does a gravel driveway need to be regraded?

-In Bulloch County, Georgia, gravel driveway Statesboro, GA service, most gravel driveways benefit from regrading every 1 to 3 years depending on traffic volume and storm severity.
+Most gravel driveways in Bulloch County benefit from regrading every 1 to 3 years depending on traffic volume and storm severity.
 Driveways used by heavy trucks or farm equipment may need annual attention.
 Signs that regrading is overdue include visible ruts, standing water after rain, and gravel concentrated at the edges rather than across the travel surface.

 Can you install a gravel driveway on a slope?